rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Resistance_System_Control.md

     Full actuator range = 50.04 mm

-Please note: the above value is **not the usable** range, but the full range of the actuator itself; it is stated to clarify the analysis which follows.
+Please note: the above value is **not the usable range**, but the full range of the actuator itself; it is stated to clarify the analysis which follows.

     Tmax(min speed) = 49.23 N•m
     Tmin(max speed) = 0.004 N•m
     Precision of controller: 10 bits
     Unique states across full range = 2^10 = 1024
-    Distance precision = (50.04 mm)/1024 = 48.87 μm
     Range of torque common to all specified speeds: Tmin(max speed) <= T <= Tmax(min speed)

 The count of unique states is constrained to states which satify the inequality for T, where T is the torque developed by the resistance system; this is the set of usable states common to all specified speeds.